About

 “Current leader of the British space-opera pack.” – The Morning Star

-“One of our best modern SF writers.” – Adrian Tchaikovsky
+“One of our best modern SF writers.” – Adrian Tchaikovsky, award-winning author of Children of Time and Alien Clay

 “Powell understands and adeptly utilises genre fiction’s capacity to combine everyday qualities of friendship, responsibility, collaboration and self-sacrifice … there is also a slightly offbeat, quirky side to his writing which underpins his popularity” – Nick Hubble